nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 ## Stripe

 > If you want to test the payments with a test account first, do the steps below, but with a `TEST` application.

-> Please use at least VyHub version `0.2.0` for this!

 1. [Create a Stripe account](https://dashboard.stripe.com/register) or log into your existing one.
 2. In the Stripe `Developers` settings, navigate to `API keys`.